 Work Credits.
 What are they?
 Do I need to have them?

-SSDI stands for “Social Security Disability Insurance” (also called SSD).
+SSDI stands for “Social Security Disability Insurance” (sometimes referred to as “SSD”).
 To qualify for disability benefits under SSDI, you must (1) have enough work credits* and (2) be found “disabled.”

 What is a work credit?